Puttin’ the Elle in Cellebrate!

 Connection to Country

 I make a commitment to care for and nurture Country out of respect for the deep and unwavering connection of Aboriginal peoples to these lands.
 Please think about your impact on Country if you are having your ceremony outside and choose environmentally friendly options wherever you can.
-I always promise to leave a ceremony site unaltered by my presence as part of this respect.
+I always promise to leave a ceremony site unaltered by my presence as part of this respect, and my couples join me on this mission.